 Valentine’s Day isn’t just for couples.
-Your kids love their grandparents, friends, siblings, teachers and of course YOU!
+Your kids love their grandparents, friends, siblings, teachers and you too!
 So let them have some fun expressing it with these adorable crafts – including cards, gifts and treats for home.

 1. 3D lollipop photos